rellu/vault-scm-plugin/readme.md

 * Copy the .hpi file to <jenkins>/plugins/ or use the GUI installer on "manage Jenkins->manage plugins->advanced"
 * Restart Jenkins

+Alternatively you can built the project from sources with Maven.

-Note: you need to have vault command line tool installed to use this plugin.
+Note: you need to have vault command line tool installed on Jenkins machine to use this plugin.

 Usage
 =====